sammck-go/pidfile/README.md

 ```
 PathCombine works just like filepath.Join() except that any absolute path in the
 sequence will throw away all previous items in the sequence.
 This allows you to
-have default directories that are overridden
+have default directories that are overridden.

 #### type Config